Mistycloud2/Aura-Clock/Google Play Docs/Aura Clock description.md

-Aura Clock: The Beautifully Minimal Bedside Companion
+Aura Clock: The Beautifully Minimal Bedside or Desktop Companion

 Aura Clock is a stunningly simple and minimal digital clock designed to transform your device into an elegant, full-screen timepiece.
 Perfect for nightstands, desks, or any dedicated display, Aura Clock puts beautiful, legible time first.